quale-quest/sql-mvc/doc/Theory/incedental_complexity.md

 Custom handling of input boxes etc. should not be possible in the application programming model, but must be moved to a systems level programming model.

-"Write once run everywhere" is an unattainable ideal, but if we abstract the application programming model to a sufficiently high level we can force the removal of platform code out of the application level and place it into an design art level or systems level, thereby making it easier to port, and reuse and consistently in various views.
+"Write once run everywhere" is an unattainable ideal, but if we abstract the application programming model to a sufficiently high level we can force the removal of platform code out of the application level and place it into an design art level or systems level, thereby making it easier to port, and reuse consistently in various views.

 Systems level code would be written in general purpose native or scripted languages, and would typically form a "Platform", if the  application programming model is sufficiently abstracted, it will not matter to the application how Incidental complexity vectors like Legacy, Diversity, Network performance and Endpoint trust are resolved by the underlying platform, and such issues would be able to be improved upon by system level developers without affecting the application code at all.